Basic info properties

 Here is a typical cross-sell scenario: If a site customer views a page with a specific television model, a section of that page is titled ”People who bought this also bought".
 That section shows HDMI cables and wall mounts that fit that TV model.

-To set up those relations, an Episerver Commerce merchandiser navigates to the television, clicks its Related Entries tabs, and adds suitable cables and wall mounts using the type cross-sell.
+To set up those relations, an Optimizely Commerce merchandiser navigates to the television, clicks its Related Entries tabs, and adds suitable cables and wall mounts using the type cross-sell.